cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 Platform teams are responsible for the interfaces to and experiences with platform capabilities - like Web portals, custom APIs, and golden path templates.
-On one hand, platform teams work with those teams implementing infrastructure and supporting capabilities to define consistent experiences; on the other, they work with product and user teams to gather feedback and ensure those experiences meet requirements.
+On one hand, platform teams work with those teams implementing infrastructure and supporting services to define consistent experiences; on the other, they work with product and user teams to gather feedback and ensure those experiences meet requirements.